famliy-screen-time/familyscreentime.ca/_posts/2020-03-10-explaining-the-link-between-screen-time-and-obesity.md

 ### The Relationship

-The **three important mechanisms** of this relationship are:
+The **three important mechanisms** of the relationship between screen use and obesity are:

-* Increased eating while viewing screens
+* Increased eating while viewing screens,
-* Seeing advertisements for unhealthy foods that alter the child's preferences
+* Seeing advertisements for unhealthy foods that alter the child's preferences, and
-* Disrupting sleep
+* Disrupting sleep.

+Let's go through each of these mechanisms one by one.

+**Increased eating while viewing screens**: when children are engaged in screen-viewing, the article suggests that more high-calorie food and drinks are consumed - and that by repeating this behaviour, the screen can become a trigger or prompt for eating, extend the amount of time spent eating, or distracting the child from feeling full.

+**Seeing advertisements for unhealthy foods**: in many types of mainstream media, advertisements often appear that glorify candy, fast-food restaurants, or other unhealthy snacks.
+These ads can impact children's food preferences, grocery requests to parents, and ultimately, their eating habits.

-This final point takes the information about before-bed screen time and lower sleep quality from [a previous blog post](https://familyscreentime.ca/2020-02-10-screens-sleep), and takes it one step further - one of the consequences of your child's sleep being disrupted by screens
+**Disrupting sleep**: this mechanism takes some of the information about before-bed screen time and lower sleep quality from [a previous blog post](https://familyscreentime.ca/2020-02-10-screens-sleep), and takes it one step further - one of the consequences of your child's sleep being disrupted by screens could potentially be a higher risk for obesity.
+The article suggests that sleep disruptions can affect hormones related to appetite, and lead to more snacking and eating outside of mealtimes - which can all in turn lead to obesity.

+**What Can Parents Do?**